NillionNetwork/nillion-docs/docs/python-client-reference.md

 by the client to create program bindings ([`ProgramBindings`](#py_nillion_client.ProgramBindings), check examples).

-Effectively, the party ID is equivalent to the the Peer ID used within libp2p for inter-node communication.
+Effectively, the party ID is equivalent to the Peer ID used within libp2p for inter-node communication.
 It is a hash generated from the public key of the node’s key-pair ([`NodeKey`](#py_nillion_client.NodeKey)).
 Not to be confused with the [`user_id`](#py_nillion_client.NillionClient.user_id) which is generated from the